gonmf/dakilang/README.md

 fib(N, Res) :- gt(N, 2, gt), sub(N, 1, N1), sub(N, 2, N2), fib(N1, X1), fib(N2, X2), add(X1, X2, Res).
 ```

-However **this doesn't work**: when a operator clause is used - in the tail of a rule - it will be evaluated like any other clause; it doesn't prevent the clause expansion in the first place.
-The Daki interpreter tries to discover all the solutions, so recursively `fib(1, 1)` will match both `fib(1, 1).` and `fib(N, Res) :- ...`.
-Depending on the execution order, this can exceed the memory limits of the interpreter.
+Since this solution is recursive: a dependency on `fib` will try all solutions by expanding all clauses named `fib`, including itself; this may seem wrong at first.
+The Daki language interpreter, however, knows that the operator clauses can be evaluated before everything else in the clause tail.
+Therefore if the operator clause `gt` fails to unify when it's variables are set, we can abort the whole search subtree.

-For cases like these, where we want to have multiple homonymous clauses, or a recursive chain, and we need to distinguish disjoint clauses; instead of using _operator clauses_ we can use **clause conditions**.
+Depending on the interpreter to abort the whole search subtree because one of the clauses is falsifiable however still requires the whole clause tail to be expanded.
+In another example we may also not be able to fail to unify immediately.
+The best solution would be to avoid expanding the clause tail in the first place.

-Clause conditions are evaluated before a clause is expanded, providing finer control.
+This is best achieved by using what we call **clause conditions**.
+Clause conditions are boolean tests evaluated before a clause is expanded, providing earlier search termination.
 With clause conditions our Fibonnaci program becomes:

 ```
 fib(1, 1).